The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: Construction of the copy nooks

+By changing which intersection point restricts which endpoint of the nook segment, we can create a constraint either $x\le y$ or $x\ge y$. \Cref{fig:BothCopyNooks} shows a pair of guard segments with both types of copy nook between them.

-Enforcing a constraint $x=y$ requires $2$ of these nooks, but all of the constraints in $\txt{ETR-INV}^{rev}$ are monotone with respect to any single variable, so we only need a single copy nook for each input segment.
-For example, $xy\ge 1$ is equivalent to $x'y'\ge 1$, $x\ge x'$ and $y\ge y'$ as long as there are no other constraints on $x'$ and $y'$.
+Enforcing a constraint $x=y$ requires $2$ nooks, but all of the constraints allowed by ETR-INV-REV are monotone with respect to any single variable, so we only need a single copy nook for each input segment.
+For example, $xy\ge 1$ is equivalent to $x'y'\ge 1$, $x\ge x'$ and $y\ge y'$ (when there are no other constraints on $x'$ and $y'$).